 Request a written internship evaluation (Praktikumszeugnis) with feedback regarding the projects you were involved in.
 The document is vital as it will help future employers see how you have been evaluated by others and that you gained valuable international experience in today's business landscape.
-Ask for a feedback meeting with your supervisor before youleave your internship.
+Ideally, schedule a feedback meeting with your supervisor before youleave your internship.

-Submit a two to three-page report about your time in Germany within eight weeks after the end of your internship in Germany.
-It can feature personal observations and highlights made during your everyday life in Germany as well as within a business context.
+Submit a two to three-page report about your time in Germany within eight weeks after the end of your internship.
+You can write anything from personal observations to highlights from your everyday work life.
 Photos are welcome as well!
-The most elaborate and fun reports are to be featured on the program's official website.
+The most elaborate and fun reports will be featured on the program's official website.